Excess Distributions: Are They Cash Flow?

 What Are Excess Distributions?

 Excess distributions represent distributions paid from an S corporation to a shareholder in excess of the shareholder’s stock basis.
-The Schedule K-1 from an S corporation reports the total distributions received by the shareholder on Line 16 Code D. Generally, these distributions are not taxable for the shareholder and, therefore, not included anywhere on the shareholder’s Form 1040.
+The Schedule K-1 from an S corporation reports the total distributions received by the shareholder on Line 16 Code D. Generally, these distributions are not taxable for the shareholder and, therefore, are not included anywhere on the shareholder’s Form 1040.
 This is why we capture the cash distributions directly from the K-1.

 However, if a shareholder receives distributions that exceed their stock basis in the S corporation, the portion of the distribution exceeding stock basis is taxable.
 Typically, the excess distribution is taxed as a capital gain and reported on the Schedule D and Form 8949.
 Below is a screenshot of an example Form 8949 for this transaction.

 At first glance, this looks like a big juicy cash inflow to include in your analysis.
 However, this only represents the portion of distributions received by this shareholder in excess of their stock basis in the S corporation.
-The total amount of distributions that the individual receives are shown on the Schedule K-1.
+The total distributions received by the individual are shown on the Schedule K-1.
 Line 16D of the K-1 will include the combined total of the nontaxable distributions and the excess distributions.
-When analyzing the Schedule D for cash flow, you should not include excess distributions because these will already be separately accounted for when analyzing the Schedule K-1 for the S corporation.

 Additionally, excess distributions are typically nonrecurring.
 Most individuals do not want to pay tax on their distributions received from S corporations if they don’t have to.
 Typically, distributions are paid out to the extent of the shareholder’s stock basis to ensure that the distribution is nontaxable.
 Make sure to carefully analyze the facts and circumstances for each borrower to assess the probability of recurrence.